Question from Sam: Hello Rick. I need some advice if you don’t mind.

 There are several great caching plugins to choose from, but I use and recommend WP Rocket because it works extremely well and it’s very easy to install, set up, and use.

-And on top of all that, it’s simply the best caching plugin I have ever used.
-Note: Read this post for my full review.
+And on top of all that, it’s simply the best caching plugin I have ever used – hands down.

 4 – Use small images and keep them to a minimum.